The big PSTN switch-off: Everything you need to know - Communications Plus Get All Offers

 The big PSTN switch-off: Everything you need to know

-In what has become known as The Big PSTN Switch-Off, the Public Switched Telephone Network (PSTN) and the additional Integrated Services Digital Network (ISDN), which added more digital capacity to the analogue PSTN lines in the mid 80s, will officially cease in December 2025 when they’re decommissioned by BT Openreach.
+In what has become known as The Big PSTN Switch-Off, the Public Switched Telephone Network (PSTN) and the additional Integrated Services Digital Network (ISDN), which added more digital capacity to the analogue PSTN lines in the mid 80s, will officially cease in January 2027 when they’re decommissioned by BT Openreach.

+But why is this happening now?
 And what does it mean for the millions of businesses still using this phone network?

 That’s what we look at in this blog.